Bad boss? 8 helpful ways to stay professional and ‘manage up’

 Clear communication is key to building an effective working relationship with your boss.
 Find out how they like to communicate.
 Do they prefer weekly email updates or an in person catch-up each morning?

 Take time to understand their expectations, desired outcomes and results for each project.
 Also manage their expectations around your workload and current capacity.
-Be prepared to set boundaries and say no when needed.

 Finally, show initiative.
 Provide regular updates to keep them up to speed on your progress.
 Keep checking in to confirm you’re both on the same page with how your work is coming along.